• Menu

 But even when you try everything, some people will just not budge.
 If all else fails, please keep two things in mind:

-1) It’s your wedding, and hopefully your last one, so you have to make it count
+1) It’s your wedding, and hopefully your last one, so you have to make it count.

-2) Did I mention it’s your wedding?
+2) Did I mention that it’s your wedding?
 If there’s ever a time in your life where you’re entitled to be a little selfish – this is it.
 This is a once in a lifetime occasion and you should follow your heart so that you don’t have to live with regrets down the line.

 And by the way, most people who are opposed to destination weddings end up having the time of their lives.
 It may take a little work at the beginning but they might end up thanking you in the end.